-Extension: The price of this extension is per person based on two people sharing in a twin room.
+The price of this extension is per person based on two people sharing in a twin room.
 Single rooms are subject to availability at the relevant supplement.
-The price includes three nights accommodation in Budapest with breakfast, all tours as mentioned, two lunches, transfer to the airport and the services of a Riviera tour manager.
+The price includes:

 Simply relax and when it’s time to dine in the restaurant, take your pick from a range of: draught beer; non-alcoholic beer; soft drinks; juices; red, white and rosé house wines; and wine recommendations from the menu by the glass.

 If you choose not to purchase a drinks package, there is a vast selection of drinks on board each ship available for individual purchase.
 To see an example bar list please click here.

 To purchase the drinks package please call our reservations team.